itxadii/itxadii1/README.md

 # itxadii1
-this is a Simple OTP Generator Function that I have Craated .
+this is a Simple OTP Generator Function that I have Created .